ministryofjustice/hmpps-ap-notes/presentation/README.md

 ## Phase 4: Data Migration and Cleansing

 ![Markdown Logo](address4.png "Address Phase 4")

+**Diagram Description:**
+This diagram shows Phase 4 architecture, which maintains the same structure as Phase 3 but acknowledges data quality issues:
+- **AccommodationDB (PostgreSQL)**: Database containing the Accommodation Table
+- **Accommodation Table**: Stores `accommodation_guid` (UUID) and `address_data` (VARCHAR)
+  - Contains migrated Delius data that has poor quality and needs cleansing
+- **Read/Write Accommodation Service** (Kotlin): Service that manages accommodation data
+  - Has DB connection to AccommodationDB
+  - Publishes `AddressEvent` messages to MOJEvents
+  - Consumes `ReadEvent` messages from MOJEvents
+- **MOJEvents (SNS/SQS)**: Message queue handling `AddressEvent` and `ReadEvent` messages
+- **Proposed Accommodation**: Component that invokes Accommodation Service

+**Key Context:**
+- Architecture is identical to Phase 3 (master data source)
+- The Accommodation Table contains migrated address data from Delius
+- Migrated data has known quality issues that need to be addressed
+- Data cleansing is identified as post-release work (system can go live with known issues)

 **Key Characteristics:**
 - **Data Quality**: Acknowledges that migrated Delius data has poor quality